ekollrack/scheduling-conflict/README.md

 ## Developed for the University of Vermont Tutoring Center

 ### Program Description
 The Scheduling Conflict Program is a Python tool designed to help tutors at the University of Vermont check for conflicts between their tutoring sessions and class lecture schedules.
 Based on an enrollment CSV file, users can input their weekly tutoring time slots, specify the day, and select a course to verify if any conflicts exist with that day's lecture times.

-### Features
-- **User-Friendly Input**: Tutors can input multiple time slots in the format `hh:mm AM/PM-hh:mm AM/PM`, separated by commas for multiple slots.
-- **Detailed Conflict Detection**: The program cross-checks tutoring times with course lecture times to identify any scheduling overlaps.
-- **Flexible Day Selection**: Users select a single day (Monday through Friday) to check against lecture schedules for potential conflicts.
-  **Note:** Only one day can be checked per run of the program.
-- **Multi-Course Checking**: Users can check for conflicts with multiple courses in one session, making it easy to review different courses without restarting the program.

 ### Requirements
 - **Python 3.x**